dshanske/indieweb-post-kinds/readme.txt

  * **Audio** - audio post(scrobble) - listening to an audio post
  * **Video** - video post - watching a video
  * **Game** - playing a game
+ * **Wish** - a post indicating a desire/wish.
+The archive of which would be a wishlist, such as a gift registry or similar.

 = Future Kinds =